-Highlight the Actions tab, and the System Event Actions screen displays.
+Highlight the Actions tab and the System Event Actions setup screen displays.

-Figure 59 - System Event Actions screen
+Figure 53 - System Event Actions setup screen.

 The DVR can be set to react to system events.
-System events can be associated with an Alarm-Out connector, sound the DVR's internal buzzer, and/or notify a number of different devices.
+System events can activate the Alarm-Out connector, sound the DVR's internal buzzer, and/or notify a number of different devices.

-Highlight the Alarm-Out box beside the desired event (Check Recording, Check Alarm-In, Disk Almost Full, Disk Full, Disk Bad, Disk Temperature, or Disk S.M.A.R.T.), and press the button.
-A list of Alarm Outputs appears.
-You can associate as many Alarm-Outs with the Event as you wish.
-If the DVR detects that event, it triggers output signals on all the associated Alarm-Out connectors.
-You can also have the DVR's internal buzzer sound if an event is detected.
+Highlight the Alarm-Out box beside the desired event (Check Recording, Check Alarm-In, Disk Almost Full, Disk Full, Disk Bad, Disk Temperature, Disk S.M.A.R.T., Disk Config Change or Fan Error), and press the 🕲 button.
+Select between Alarm Output and Beep (DVR's internal buzzer) that you would like to activate and to sound whenever the DVR detects an event.